Romans 14 – 15:13

 By prefacing these quotations with “according as it is written” the apostle shows that, while the specific fulfillment of these scriptures is yet future, the blessing of Gentiles in the present time is consistent with God’s purpose.

-13 Now the God of hope fill you with all joy and peace in believing, so that ye should abound in hope by the power of the Holy Spirit. v.13 The apostle applies the same characteristics of the nations in the Millennium to the saints of God at Rome.
+v.13 God’s Help, and the Desired End.
+The apostle applies the same characteristics of the nations in the Millennium to the saints of God at Rome.
 First they needed to believe what Paul had written to them, which would result in joy and peace, closely connected with communion.
 The soul in communion with Christ is then filled (abounding) with hope, by the power of the Spirit.

 1. For the converse of this principle [forbearing with the weak, Rom.
 14], when these observances are used to destroy liberty in Christ, see Galatians 4, where the apostle shows that, if the observance is taught as a principle, it is really turning back to Paganism. - Darby, J.N.
 Synopsis of the Books of the Bible.
 Romans 14.